 9 And He said to me, “My grace is sufficient for you, for My strength is made perfect in weakness.”
 Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.

 Verse 9 is God’s answer to Paul’s prayer in verse 8.

 9 And He said [had said] to me,

 God answered the apostle’s prayer in a way that he did not expect.
 God denied his request.
 The Lord made this a standing or permanent answer to Paul (perfect tense).
 The thorn made him dependent upon God’s grace.
 Once he came to know God’s will, he stopped praying.
 He saw God’s higher purpose in his sufferings.
 God answered his prayer, although He denied his request.
 Our desire or request is not the governing factor in prayer.

 “My grace is sufficient [enough] for you,

-“Grace” here is Christ working through the apostle to meet his needs.
-The word “sufficient” shows that God is adequate to meet Paul’s needs.
-He does not need to concern himself with his thorn.
-God’s grace is enough for the apostle.
+“Grace” here was Christ working through the apostle to meet his needs.
+The word “sufficient” shows that God was adequate to meet Paul’s needs.
+He did not need to concern himself with his thorn.
+God’s grace was enough for the apostle.
 He was unworthy of God’s unceasing favor, yet God gave it to him anyway.
-If the apostle depends on God’s grace, then God gets the glory.
+If the apostle would depend on God’s grace, then God would get the glory.

 for My strength [inherent power] is made perfect in weakness.”

-God demonstrates His power through Paul’s weakness.
+God demonstrated His power through Paul’s weakness.
 “Made perfect” carries the idea of brought to completion.
-In the present tense, it means that God was not finished with making Paul stronger in weakness.
+In the present tense, it meant that God was not finished with making Paul stronger in weakness.
 His weakness became the vehicle through which God worked.

 God’s grace is sufficient for anything we might face.